bor1e/rashi-de/mishpatim/maspatim_scheni.md

 —3— **20.
 Wenn jemand seinen Knecht oder seine Magd schlägt,** vom kenaanitischen Knecht spricht der Vers; oder vielleicht nicht, sondern vom hebräischen?
 Darum steht, denn er ist sein Geld; wie ihm sein Geld für immer gehört, so spricht man auch von einem Knecht, der ihm für immer gehört.
 Auch dieser war in jener Regel enthalten (V. 12), wer einen anderen schlägt, dass er stirbt; doch kommt unser Vers und nimmt ihn aus dieser Regel heraus, dass auf ihn die Vorschrift von «einem bis zwei Tagen» angewandt werde; wenn er nämlich nicht unter seiner Hand stirbt und noch 24 Stunden lebt, so ist sein Herr frei (Mech.).

+—4— **20.
+Wenn jemand seinen Knecht oder seine Magd schlägt,** vom kenaanitischen Knecht spricht der Vers; oder vielleicht nicht, sondern vom hebräischen?
+Darum steht: «denn er ist sein Geld» (Exodus 21:21); wie ihm sein Geld für immer gehört, so spricht man auch von einem Knecht, der ihm für immer gehört.
+Auch dieser war in jener Regel enthalten «wer einen anderen schlägt, dass er stirbt» (V. 12), doch kommt unser Vers und nimmt ihn aus dieser Regel heraus, dass auf ihn die Vorschrift von «einem bis zwei Tagen» (Exodus 21:21) angewandt werde; wenn er nämlich nicht unter seiner Hand stirbt und noch 24 Stunden lebt, so ist sein Herr frei (Mekhilta d'Rabbi Yishmael 21.20.1).

 ---

 ////—1—//// 21:20:2,"**With a rod.** When it (the rod) is capable of causing death — the Torah is speaking.
 Or perhaps it refers even to [a rod] which is incapable of causing death?
 Therefore the Torah says concerning a Yisraelite [victim]: “And if with a stone in his hand, whereby he would die, did he strike him.”
 Now in this matter does it not follow <font color=d50505>»</font>a fortiori.<font color=d50505>«</font> Just as [when the victim is] a Yisraelite [whose murder is] more stringent, and he (the murderer) is not liable [to be put to death] unless he struck him with something that is capable of causing death, and upon a limb which is capable of causing death with this sort of a blow, then regarding [a victim who is] a slave, whose killing is more lenient, it follows even more so. "

 §§—2—§§ 21:20:2," <font color=#d633ff>🟌</font>בשבט WITH A ROD — Scripture speaks of a rod that is capable of inflicting death.
 Or perhaps it speaks even of one that is not capable of inflicting death (but some-how or other the servant died beneath his hand)?
 Scripture however states, (Numbers 35:17) in reference to an Israellite (cf. Numbers 35:15) “And if he smote him with a stone in the hand, wherewith he may die, [and he die, he is a murderer]”.
 Now is not the following statement a logical conclusion à fortiori?
 How is it if one has killed an Israelite whose case is more stringent (inasmuch as the leniency mentioned in v.
 21 is not applied to it)?
 He is not subject to the death penalty unless he smote him with an instrument capable of inflicting death and unless it be a limb through the striking of which by such an instrument he is likely to die!
 Then in the case of a servant where (as can be seen from v.
 21) the conditions are less stringent, does it not follow all the more that he is not subject to the death penalty? (cf. Mekhilta d'Rabbi Yishmael 21.20.4)."

 —3— **Mit dem Stab,** davon, dass dieser geeignet war, zu töten, spricht der Vers; oder vielleicht nicht; sondern auch, wenn er nicht zum Töten geeignet war?
-Darum steht beim Israeliten (Num.
-35, 17), wenn er ihn mit einem handgroßen Stein, durch den er sterben konnte, geschlagen hat.
+Darum steht beim Israeliten, (Num.
+35, 17) wenn er ihn mit einem handgroßen Stein, durch den er sterben konnte, geschlagen hat.
+Und siehe, die Sache ist ein Schluss vom Leichten zum Schweren (קל וחומר); wenn er selbst bei einem Israeliten, wo die Sache strenger ist, nur schuldig wird, wenn er ihn mit einem Gegenstand geschlagen hat, der zum Töten geeignet war, und auf ein Glied, wo er durch diesen Schlag sterben konnte; beim Knecht, wo die Sache leichter ist, nicht um so mehr! (cf. Mekhilta d'Rabbi Yishmael 21.20.4).

+—4— **Mit dem Stab,** davon, dass dieser geeignet war, zu töten, spricht der Vers; oder vielleicht nicht; sondern auch, wenn er nicht zum Töten geeignet war?
+Darum steht beim Israeliten: «wenn er ihn mit einem handgroßen Stein, durch den er sterben konnte, geschlagen hat» (Num.
+35, 17).
 Und siehe, die Sache ist ein Schluss vom Leichten zum Schweren; wenn er selbst bei einem Israeliten, wo die Sache strenger ist, nur schuldig wird, wenn er ihn mit einem Gegenstand geschlagen hat, der zum Töten geeignet war, und auf ein Glied, wo er durch diesen Schlag sterben konnte; beim Knecht, wo die Sache leichter ist, nicht um so mehr!
 (Mech.).

 ---